LennartFr/OutthinkMobile/README.md

 # OutthinkMobile

+The IBM Bluemix cloud ewnvironment provides several mobile technologies and services that can be used for creating mobile apps.
+This

 Selecting the best tools for creating cool mobile apps

 #1) Use Mobile App Builder to create a catalog app